shopware/docs/products/extensions/b2b-components/employee-management/guides/creating-own-permissions-via-app.md

 # Create Permissions via App

-App needs to use the API to extend and create permissions.
-Therefore, the apps can send a request to the Store API and pass the required parameters to [`/store-api/permission`]() route.
+The App needs to use the API to extend and create permissions.
+Therefore, the apps can send a request to the Store API and pass the required parameters to the `/store-api/permission` route.

 After doing that, the already existing permissions created by Shopware or added by plugin, will be merged with the permission created by apps.